-Size Optimizations#
+Size optimizations#

 This page contains recommendations for optimizing the size of embedded software including its memory and code footprints.